AxellaDumbStuff007/mspm/README.md

 # mspm
-A package manager with way too many sources
+A package manager that looks everywhere

 Note: Package can currently only verify existence of AUR and Pacman packages